Alnafimember/BASH-Projects/README.md

-# Python-Project
+# BASH-Project
 Project 1

-Given three integers (, , and ) representing the three sides of a triangle, identify whether the triangle is scalene, isosceles, or equilateral.
+Given three integers (X,Y, and Z) representing the three sides of a triangle, identify whether the triangle is scalene, isosceles, or equilateral.

 -->If all three sides are equal, output EQUILATERAL.
 -->Otherwise, if any two sides are equal, output ISOSCELES.